Halil Savda

 Halil Savda (born 1974) is a Turkish conscientious objector who has been subjected to continued arrest and conviction for his refusal to serve mandatory military service – in violation of Turkish law.

 Early life and education

-Halil Savda was born in Southeastern Anatolia, Turkey (in the Cizre district of Şırnak province).
+Halil Savda was born in Southeastern Anatolia, Turkey (in the Cizre district of Şırnak province) to a Kurdish family.
 Savda is a graduate of primary school.

 Conscientious objection to military service

 When Savda involuntarily arrived at the Çorlu military base in late November 2004, he immediately refused to join his assigned military unit.
 Savda argued that he could not physically serve as a soldier because of the torture he endured in jail since 1993.
 He then wrote a letter to the Turkish commander declaring himself to be a conscientious objector - demanding that Turkey recognize the right to conscientious objection.
 On 26 November 2004 Savda was arrested at the Çorlu Military Prosecutor’s office where he declared once again that he would not “serve in the military as it contradicted his conscience and beliefs.”

 On 16 December 2004 Savda appeared before the Çorlu Military Court.
 At trial, Savda argued “I believe that the responsibility of war does not only belong to those who wage it, but to everyone who condones it.
 With my conscientious objection, I would like to show that I do not want to bear this responsibility and that by refusing to be silent about militarism I am refusing to be a part of it.”
 The Military Court found Savda guilty of “insisting on disobeying” his requirement as a Turkish citizen to serve the Turkish military.
 The court ordered his immediate arrest, and transferred Savda from the military unit to Corlu Military Prison.
 However, he was released from custody less than two weeks later.

 After being released, Savda began to publicly campaign against the Turkish law requiring military participation.
 On 23 October 2006, Savda announced the founding of the Conscientious Objection Platform (“COP”), declaring that its objective is “the legalization of conscientious objection” in Turkey.
 On 7 December 2006, less than two months after forming the COP, Halil Savda was arrested and detained once again when he attended a trial session in Çorlu Military Court on charges of “persistent disobedience” of Turkish law.

 A week after his arrest, attorney Kadriye Doğru went to visit him at the military prison but was refused access.
 According to Doğru, there was no reasonable justification for her being denied access, and that “her meeting was hindered on completely arbitrary grounds”.
 She asked the military prosecutor for justification for being denied admission, and the prosecutor responded that “he is not in the position to give (a justification)”.
 According to Doğru, “Neither the code of criminal procedure, the military criminal code, nor the code of military criminal procedure include any clause which could be used to hinder a detainee in prison from meeting a lawyer.
 This situation is an obstruction of the right to defense.”